The Anxiety Trap: How to Break Free and Reclaim Your Life

 This might sound counterintuitive, but setting aside specific time to worry can actually help reduce your overall unease.
 Schedule 15-20 minutes each day to let your worries run wild.
 When the time’s up, close your “worry notebook” and move on.

-Stop being so damn hard on yourself.
-If your best friend was struggling with anxiety, would you tell them to “just get over it”?
-Hell no. Treat yourself with the same kindness and understanding you’d offer a loved one.
+Stop being so hard on yourself.
+If your best friend was struggling with this emotion, would you tell them to “just get over it”?
+No. Treat yourself with the same kindness and understanding you’d offer a loved one.

 Mindfulness for Anxiety Management